 - A brief description of the complaint

-You may also file a complaint by using the following form:
+You may also file an employee complaint by using the following form:

 Who investigates the complaint?

-Complaints filed with the Internal Affairs Unit are reviewed by the unit supervisor.
+Complaints filed with Internal Affairs are reviewed by the unit supervisor.
 The complaint may be referred to the employee's supervisor for investigation or it may be assigned to an Internal Affairs detective.